GSA Employee Performance Plan and Appraisal System

 2. Encourage employee participation in developing critical elements and performance expectations;

-3. Provide employees with a written performance plan, which identifies the critical elements and performance expectations that are based on organizational performance goals; and that reflect the types of duties and responsibilities in their job descriptions;
+3. Provide employees with a written performance plan, which identifies the critical elements and performance expectations that are based on organizational performance goals; and that reflect to the types of duties and responsibilities in their job descriptions;

 7. Provide feedback on specific accomplishments and suggestions for improvement;